For the latest documentation on Visual Studio 2017 RC, see Visual Studio 2017 RC Documentation.

 Alternatively, you can also use the Command window to enter and execute single or multiple commands.
 Some commands or aliases can be entered and executed by themselves; others have required arguments in their syntax.
-For a list of commands, see Visual Studio Commands and Switches.
-For a list of commands that have arguments, see Visual Studio Commands with Arguments.
+For a list of commands that have arguments, see Visual Studio Commands.

 A caret (^) character in a command line means that the character immediately following it is interpreted literally, rather than as a control character.
 This can be used to embed straight quotation marks ("), spaces, leading slashes, carets, or any other literal characters in a parameter or switch value, with the exception of switch names.
 For example,

 A caret functions the same whether it is inside or outside quotation marks.
 If a caret is the last character on the line, it is ignored.